c3lang/c3docs-old/docs/errorhandling.md

     int! i = fooMayError();

     // "mult" is only called if "fooMayError()"
-    // returns a non error result.
+    // returns a non optional result.
     int! j = mult(fooMayError());

     int! k = save(mult(fooMAyError()));
     if (catch err = k)
     {
-        // The error may be from fooMayError
+        // The optional result value may be from fooMayError
         // or save!
     }
 )